0atman/blaze/README.md

 # This file is just markdown

 As is this text.
-However, when you put code in markdown's code fences, it will be executed by blaze:
+Whatever you put code in markdown's code fences, will be executed by blaze:

 ```python
 print("hello world")